nerdprof/nerdprof.github.io/_teaching/csit321.md

 ---
-title: "Teaching experience 2"
+title: "Paradigms of Programming Languages"
 collection: teaching
-type: "Workshop"
+type: "Undergraduate Course"
-permalink: /teaching/2015-spring-teaching-1
+permalink: /teaching/csit321
-venue: "University 1, Department"
+venue: "State University of New York at Fredonia, Department of Computing and Information Science"
-date: 2015-01-01
+date: 2010-1-1
-location: "City, Country"
+location: "Fredonia, NY"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.